Motobecane Motorcycles

 SICAM Motor Bicycles 1920s

-Société Industrielle de Construction Automobile et Motocycliste built auxilliary bicycle engines in the early 1920s.
-It consisted of three partners, Marcel Violet, Charles Benoît and Abel Bardin.
-All three play an important role in the history of motorcycles in France.
+Société Industrielle de Construction Automobile et Motocycliste (SICAM) built auxilliary bicycle engines in the early 1920s.
+The firm had three partners - Marcel Violet, Charles Benoît and Abel Bardin - all of whom play an important role in the history of motorcycles in France.

 Marcel Violet later designed the Simca Sevitame and his name appears frequently in the annals.